 A number of law reviews and academic journals offer coverage of African legal topics.
 These titles are listed at right.
 To access the majority of these publications, you must be on a Loyola campus terminal, or have a valid Loyola user ID and password for remote access.
 Note that many law reviews and journals focusing on international law also publish articles on African topics.
 The texts of international law reviews and journals are available in Westlaw, LexisNexis, and HeinOnline, which are all subscription databases.
 The subscription database, LegalTrac, provides indexing of many international legal publications, but full texts are not always available.
 Please see the "Databases" tab for further information on subscription databases.

-See the list of suggested databases for research on African Studies under the Black World Studies heading for the Loyola Libraries.
-One of the databases that may be helpful in locating journal articles on African and Tanzanian law is, for example, the International Index to Black Periodicals (IIBP).
+See the list of suggested databases for research on African Studies under the African Studies heading for the Loyola Libraries.
 Note that most of these are subscription databases that may only be accessed with a valid Loyola ID and password.

 The African e-Journals Project, a collaborative project of the Michigan State University African Studies Center, MSU Libraries, and Matrix, provides a digitized archive of 11 African journals in the humanities and social sciences.